Rainymood/rainymood.github.io/_posts/2024-07-28-reducing-oour-stored-model-state-by-80-using-bit-manipulation-magic-in-python.md

 Now look.
 Here I am kind of like a fish out of the water.
 This felt like low-level black magic to me, really diving deeps into the bits and bytes and only taking what is truly necessary.
 I was eager to help out where possible.

 I knew that by default Python stores its integers in 32 bit format.
-So I said: "So do I understand it correctly that what you're saying is that instead of using the 32 bit integer, we can just chop off the first 4 bytes and only take the last byte?
-Because we need to count to 101?"
+So I said: "So do I understand it correctly that what you're saying is that instead of using 4 bytes of the 32 bit integer, we can just chop off the first 3 bytes and only take the last byte?
+Because we only need to count to 101?"

 "Yup," the greybard replied.